Aliases for DRD1 Gene

 DRD1 (Dopamine Receptor D1) is a Protein Coding gene.
 Diseases associated with DRD1 include Cerebral Meningioma and Pathological Gambling.
-Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
-An important paralog of this gene is TAAR9.
+Among its related pathways are Monoamine GPCRs and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled amine receptor activity.
+An important paralog of this gene is DRD5.

 Dopamine receptor whose activity is mediated by G proteins which activate adenylyl cyclase.

 D1 and D5 receptors (also known as D1-like receptors) are a subset of the dopamine receptor G-protein-coupled receptor family that also includes D2, D3 and D4.
 The two receptor subtypes are highly homologous and very few ligands are selective between them.